Super-SaiyanSandwich/AirAutomata---Dissertation-Work/README.md

 Within the repository, there are two versions of this.
 Originally I planned to use JavaScript to download and parse the data using all of the libraries for such thing that exist, however in my implementation I came across many issues which I ultimately didn't have the confidence to overcome.
 The final issue was a lack of a HTTPS object within the nashorn version of JavaScript.

 Due to these issues I switched to using Python, something I found unequivocally easier to implement and is the system I will be using for the foreseeable future when downloading the data.
+The old Java/JavaScript version is still present in the .zip file DataReadInJava.zip.

 ### Visualisation